 The Chief stopped her playback.
 "We will produce a video," she told Mrs James Chen.
 "We will produce our own video, not whatever the Outreach scripted for Yip-Goru.
 You will broadcast it using... however you do that sort of thing."

 "Make the video," said Mrs James Chen, "and we'll see."

 "Hi.
-This is the cargo ship Sour Candy, and I am her Captain.
+This is the cargo ship Sour Candy, and I am her chief.
 It is a real, civilian, spaceship, not a broadcast set, and I'm an alien, not a quenny in makeup.
 This is my private office."

 The Chief was wearing a shiny purple dress.
 It had been fashionable once, but not within the Chief's lifetime.
 Probably an heirloom, stored in a locker as a reminder of her previous life.
 Kol had never seen the Chief wear anything but the grey jumpsuit and the black vinyl jacket.